ant358/ml-ops-template/README.md

 that should not be pushed to github or gitlab.
 However at the moment it is used to transfer the container name from docker run to the python logger. create a container name to use when running the docker image as part of a network so that it can be identified in the logs

+## As the template is converted to each project
+Write more tests